canonical/charm-relation-interfaces/interfaces/postgresql_client/v0/README.md

 ### Provider
 - Is expected to create an application user inside the database cluster when the requirer provides the `database` field.
 - Is expected to provide `username` and `password` fields when Requirer provides the `database` field.
-- Is expected to provide the `endpoints` field with has address of Primary, which can be used for Read/Write queries.
+- Is expected to provide the `endpoints` field with the address of Primary, which can be used for Read/Write queries.
 - Is expected to provide the `database` field with the database that was actually created.
 - Is expected to provide optional `read-only-endpoints` field with a comma-separated list of hosts or one Kubernetes Service, which can be used for Read-only queries.
 - Is expected to provide the `version` field whenever database charm wants to communicate its database version.